Brokers

 • local: Use scripts specified in checkout_script and checkin_script.

-• any: Download and use any version specified the resource permission request.
+• any: Download and use any version specified in the resource permission request.

-• <version#>: Only download and use version specified in the resource permission request if it is equal or less than the max_supported_version.
+• <version#>: Only download and use the version specified in the resource permission request if it is equal to or less than the max_supported_version.

 • checkout_script: Full path to the local script to execute to check out access to the resource permission.
-Only valid if max_supported_version is configured for local version.
+Valid only if max_supported_version is configured for the local version.

-• checkin_scriptFull path to the local script to execute to check in access to the resource permission.
-Only valid if max_supported_version is configured for local version.
+• checkin_scriptFull path to the local script to execute to check-in access to the resource permission.
+Valid only if max_supported_version is configured for the local version.

 • file_extension: The filename extension to use when saving the resource permission scripts downloaded from the Britive platform to a file if max_supported_version is configured for any or a <version #>.
 The file is stored in the directory/folder config.cache_path.